scipy/scipy/doc/source/tutorial/stats/rv_infrastructure.md

 +++

-The old `rvs` method has been replaced with `sample`, but there are two differences that should be noted.
+The old `rvs` method has been replaced with `sample`, but there are a two differences that should be noted.

 First, `random_state` is replaced by `rng` per [SPEC 7](https://scientific-python.org/specs/spec-0007/).
-A pattern to control the random state in the past has been the use of `numpy.random.seed` or passing integers or instances of `numpy.RandomState`.
+A pattern to control the random state in the past has been to use `numpy.random.seed` or to pass integer seeds to the `random_state` argument.
+The integer seeds were converted to instances of `numpy.random.RandomState`, so behavior for a given integer seed would be identical in these two cases:

 ```{code-cell} ipython3
 import numpy as np